Issier/lad-watch/README.md

 # lad-watch
-A NodeJS application to check a list of Summoner names from League of Legends and post to an indicated Discord channel if the user is currently in a game
+A NodeJS application to check a list of Summoner names from League of Legends and post to an indicated Discord channel if the user is currently in a game.

 ## Setup
 Lad watch requires three secrets: